wavexx/Expect.jl/README.rst

    drwxrwsr-x   8 redhound ftpadm       4096 Mar  4 18:25 pub
    -rw-r--r--   1 redhound ftpadm        547 Nov  9  2013 welcome.msg

-Many details are immediately apparent:
+Some highlights about the example:

 - The first argument to ExpectProc_ is just a regular Cmd_ object.
-- ``16`` is the output timeout (which is enforced for *each* `expect!`_ call).
-  An ExpectTimeout_ exception is raised after that.
+- You don't have to worry about buffering.
 - An ``ExpectProc`` handle can be read or written to using the standard I/O functions (though regular "read" calls will **not** handle timeouts).
-- You don't have to worry about buffering.
-- ``proc.before`` contains all the command's output *since the last expect! match*.
+- ``proc.before`` contains all the command's output *since the last expect! match* (excluding the match itself).

 The last point can be clarified with the following example: